top of page

 Step 2:

-Initial Evaluation: When your residual limb is healed, the next step is to gather as much information as possible in order to guide decisions on the type of prosthesis and components that will best meet your goals.
+Initial Collaborative Interprofessional Consultation/Evaluation: When your residual limb is healed, the next step is to gather as much information as possible in order to guide decisions on the type of prosthesis and components that will best meet your goals.
 Discussions about social life, family, work, hobbies, and current medical status all contribute to the care plan we develop.
 At this point, measurements, an impression, or a scan are taken to capture the shape of the limb.

 Step 3: